yulong-wu-jackson/DevKit-AI/src/devkit_cli/templates/claude-code/commands/commit-msg.md

 ## Output

-Provide the commit message ready to commit:
+Provide **only** the commit message ready to commit, should not include other text before or after the final message:
 - First line: type and subject (concise)
 - Optional: blank line + bullet points for details
 - Be specific enough to understand the change, but concise enough to scan, should not be cumbersome